abellion/vue-router-shield/README.md

 })
 ```

-Now, this guard must be bound to the route on which we want it to be executed :
+Now, this guard must be bound to the route on which we want it to be executed.
+Of course, we can list as many as we want, and they'll all be called one after the other :

 ```js
 const router = new VueRouter({